gbv/sssom-js/README.md

 - [Non-standard slots](https://mapping-commons.github.io/sssom/spec-model/#non-standard-slots) are not supported:
   - mapping set slot `extension_definition` is ignored
   - mapping set slot `other` is read and validated but not used
-- [SSSOM/JSON], the JSON serialization of SSSOM has not been specified yet, so it may differ from the JSON(-LD) format used in this library
+- [SSSOM/JSON], the JSON serialization of SSSOM has not been specified yet, so it may differ from the JSON(-LD) format used in this library.
+Some applies to the RDF serialization.
-- Transformation to RDF lacks `creator_label` and `author_label`
 - Propagation silently overwrites existing mapping slots instead of raising an error
-- There is an additional non-SSSOM mapping slot `mapping_id`.
-Uniqueness is *not* checked.
+- Uniqueness of mapping slot `mapping_id` is not checked.

 ## Survey